 In Portugal, Parliament has met after its summer recess, with little sign of a row which Reuters says was widely expected over the appointment of Alfredo Nobre Da Costa as Prime Minister.

-In Portugal, Parliament has met after its summer recess, with little sign of a row which Reuters says was widely expected over the appointment of Alfredo Nobre Da Costa as Prime Minister.
+Background: In Portugal, Parliament has met after its summer recess, with little sign of a row which Reuters says was widely expected over the appointment of Alfredo Nobre Da Costa as Prime Minister.
 Parliament instead agreed to a Communist proposal to complete essential electoral legislation by the middle of next month.
 The leadership crisis was sparked by a conservative walk-out from the Socialist-led government.

 SYNOPSIS: The deputies gathered at Parliament while the new Prime Minister, Mr Nobre Da Costa, was still considering candidates for his cabinet.
 He succeeded Socialist Premier, Mario Soares, who was dismissed following the Conservative walk-out from his government.
 Mr Nobre Da Costa described as an independent technocrat and his choice by President Antonio Ramalho Eanes was said to have surprised most politicians.
 Correspondents observed an air of conciliation prevailing although the former premier Mr Soares was not present.